-Guide to the qualified small employer health reimbursement arrangement (QSEHRA)
+Guide to the qualified small employer HRA (QSEHRA)

 Looking for a budget-friendly way to offer benefits as a small business?

 In a tight labor market, you need to go the extra mile to attract and retain employees.
 Otherwise, they’ll find better opportunities with your competitors.
 Health insurance remains the most in-demand employee benefit.
 However, the cost of healthcare is reaching unprecedented levels.

 According to KFF, annual employer-sponsored health insurance premiums averaged $8,435 for single coverage and $23,968 for family coverage in 2023.
 This is an increase of 7% each since 2022.
 Family coverage premiums have increased 22% since 2018.
 Of this, employers typically cover 71-83% of the premiums.